 From 1964-2014, USAID's Office of U.S. Foreign Disaster Assistance (OFDA) has responded to more than 2,500 disasters in over 80% of the world.
-As the lead U.S. Government coordinator of international disaster assistance, OFDA has responded to may types of disasters over 50 years, including earthquakes, droughts, tsunamis, volcanic eruptions, civil unrest, and even a nuclear meltdown.
+As the lead U.S. government coordinator of international disaster assistance, OFDA has responded to many types of disasters over 50 years, including earthquakes, droughts, tsunamis, volcanic eruptions, civil unrest, and even a nuclear meltdown.

-USAID's humanitarian network includes efforts to save lives by delivering shelter, safe drinking water, improved sanitation, critical relief supplies, and emergency medical care to people and places most in need.
-It also includes are work to change lives and build resilience by helping vilnerable communities prepare for disasters before they strike.
+USAID's humanitarian work includes efforts to save lives by delivering shelter, safe drinking water, improved sanitation, critical relief supplies, and emergency medical care to people and places most in need.
+It also includes our work to change lives and build resilience by helping vulnerable communities prepare for disasters before they strike.

-Click on the highlighted countries below to learn more about our work saving lives, changing lives
+Click on the highlighted countries below to learn more about our work saving and changing lives.

 To learn more about OFDA's disaster response efforts, visit our website and follow us on social media.